 Writing Program Policies

 The writing program will award transfer credit for AP Exam scores of 3 and above on the English Language and Composition exam.
-A score of 3 earns credit for ENG W-130, and a score of 4 or 5 will be awarded credit for ENG W-131.
+A score of 3 earns credit for ENG W-130.
+A score of 4 or 5 will be awarded credit for ENG W-131.
 You may also be awarded appropriate transfer credit for similar courses taken at other institutions; please see the campus admissions page for more details.
 All transfer requests for courses taken outside of the IU system must be approved by the Writing Program Director.

 The following policies have been approved by the IU East College Composition Committee for use in all writing program courses.
 You should consult your instructor if you have questions about a particular course policy.

-In order to succeed in any writing course your attendance and participation are important.
+In order to succeed in any writing course, your attendance and participation are important.
 Your grade will be lowered at the end of the semester by 1/3 a letter grade for any absence beyond three except in unusual circumstances.
 Don’t hesitate to ask your instructor about your attendance record if you have questions.

 Carefully document any reference to research materials with an in-text citation.
 In cases where references are not documented in a project, it will be returned to you without a grade to revise and edit.
 If the paper is not revised within one week, you will receive an “F” for the project.
 If there is more than one case in which you have a paper returned to you to revise due to authenticity issues, you may receive an “F” for the course.